Changissnz/nu_merchant_principal/README.md

 of vultures, $V_d^{(1)}$ through $V_d^{(n)}$, add more encrypting layers.
-The objective is for $I$ to be unrecognizable by $A$ from their initial receipt of it, and continued to be unrecognizable by them after their efforts to discover what $I$ really is.
+The objective is for $I$ to be unrecognizable by $A$ from their initial receipt of it, and continue to be unrecognizable by them after their efforts to discover what $I$ really is.

 The idea is that even if $A$ is able to get past each